About me (some of the current story)

 Peter Fyfe is a writer, performer, bricoleur, and heresiarch with an eclectic range of experience covering theatre, music, comedy, improvisation, art, and mythology.
 He holds a degree in organic chemistry and computer science and an unused diploma in education.
 For his own amusement, he is pursuing a meandering enquiry across the common space shared by myth, theatre, archetype, image, and matter: apparently it's a barrel of laughs.

 Peter's play Waking Blind was nominated for the Monte Miller Award at the 2002 AWGIES (Australian Writer's Guild awards).
 It is featured in the Australian Script Centre's 2003 Collection No.4 of Australian Plays (see Oz Script's website).

 Act One of his play Centre Caught was presented in a workshop production at NIDA in August 2004, directed by Andrew Davidson.
 Centre Caught was shortlisted for the 2004 Rodney Seaborn Playwright's award and the 2004 Edward Albee Last Frontier Theatre Conference.
 It is featured in the Australian Script Centre's 2006 Collection No.6 of Australian Plays (see Oz Script's website).
 Feel free to short-list it yourself.

 For what seemed an eternity, Peter worked on his next play, Public Lives.
+Apparently it's almost entirely finished.
 If you're a literary manager for a professional theatre company, please contact him immediately and ask about it… before he gives up hope.